Seeing a doctor

 Having a written allergy action plan is crucial to help you reduce the risks of a serious allergy.
 An allergy action plan will help you and others (such as relatives, close friends and colleagues) recognise if you’re beginning to have a reaction and know what to do in an emergency.

-Your allergy clinic or GP may help you set this up, or our helpline can also advise you.
-You can find free children’s allergy action plans on the BSACI website.
-The plan needs to be completed by your child’s health care professional, not by a parent or a teacher.
+Your allergy clinic or GP can help you set this up, or our helpline can also advise you.

 Download our Adult Allergy Action Plan